Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

 With a longer term perspective, we emphasize that our indicators were constructed automatically without the need for physical derivations.
 This is important because it means that our approach can likely be easily generalized to more complex stellar activity phenomena, such as evolving spots, where different or additional indicators may be needed.
 The PCA approach ensures that when additional indicators are used they contain different information to those already included, whereas there is no such guarantee for expert-identified indicators chosen for their individual interpretations.
-Similarly, our indicator construction method could also allow custom indicators to be used for each star or type of star.
+Similarly, our indicator construction method could potentially also allow custom indicators to be used for each star or type of star, and this is discussed further in Section \ref{sec:generalizing}.